pderichs/kalkulator/README.md

 # DONE

+- REFA: function execution contexts use the same pattern everytime when checking for function or numerical value.
+This can be cleaned up.
+- BUG: Fix scroll bar behaviour (scrolling is not useable atm) Refactoring of table control might be needed
 - FEAT: Implement DELETE operation on cells
 - BUG: Fix cell_range circular reference
 - FEAT: Copy / Paste